RosettaCommons/documentation/internal_documentation/membrane_proteins/RosettaMP-Internal-Movers.md

  - [[*TiltMover* | RosettaMP-Movers-Tilt ]] Tilts a single span or partner relative to the jump number
  - [[*SpinAroundPartnerMover* | RosettaMP-Movers-SpinAroundPartner ]] Spin the protein around the second partner in the xy plane

+## Movers for docking

+- [[ MPDockingMover | RosettaMP-Movers-MPDocking ]] Docks two membrane proteins
+- [[MPDockingSetupMover | RosettaMP-Movers-MPDockingSetup]] Reads in 2 poses and 2 spanfiles, concatenates them, and prints them out.
+Currently only works for 2 poses

 ## Movers for sampling the protein embedding

+- [[OptimizeProteinEmbeddingMover | RosettaMP-Movers-OptimizeProteinEmbedding]] Optimizes the protein embedding in the membrane.

 ## Movers for Visualization

+##Unsure
+- [[MPLipidAccessibilityMover | RosettaMP-Movers-MPLipidAccessibility]] Computes which residues are lipid accessible and puts that information into the B-factors.
+- [[RangeRelaxMover | RosettaMP-Movers-RangeRelax]] Relaxes a membrane protein by relaxing in ranges.

 ## Contact